30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Your reasons for asking for a pay raise should be valid and justifiable.
 You are supposed to come up with a list of things that you have accomplished for the company you are working for over the years.

 Sometimes the amount of money that you are being paid is less than what you think you are supposed to get.
 Examples will be necessary when asking for that pay raise.
-It is very much advisable to Google in other sites the rates that your job offers or similar jobs in the industry.
+It is very much advisable to Google on other sites the rates that your job offers or similar jobs in the industry.

-When Should You Ask for Pay Rise?
+When Should You Ask for a Pay Rise?

 The company or organization is doing well financially.